Shaman detained while walking across Russia to 'banish' Vladimir Putin | DW | 19.09.2019

 One of Gabyshev's followers, Dmitry Kryokov, said the arrest took place while the self-styled shaman and a small group of his supporters were camped out for the night.

 "They arrested the shaman," Kryokov told Russia's Snob news outlet.
-"They woke him, wouldn't let him put his clothes own and took him away.
+"They woke him, wouldn't let him put his clothes on and took him away.

 "We don't know where he is right now," he added.